Etheryte/vue-raw-pre/README.md

 Internally, `vue-raw-pre` works as a [Webpack loader](https://webpack.js.org/loaders/) for `.vue` files.
 This allows it to escape tag contents before they're bundled by Vue's loaders.

 This means that no component registration in required, the tag doesn't exist in your final bundle.

+Currently only HTML templates in [SFCs](https://vuejs.org/v2/guide/single-file-components.html) are supported.

 ### Breaking mustaches